openthread/ot-docs/site/en/guides/border-router/mdns-discovery.md

 # mDNS Discovery

 OTBR registers a `_meshcop._udp` service named `OpenThread BorderRouter`.
 This service is configured in the [OTBR CMakeLists.txt file](https://github.com/openthread/ot-br-posix/blob/main/CMakeLists.txt#L36).
+The
+Thread Specification requires Thread Border Routers to publish the `_meshcop._udp` service for the Thread Border Agent service.
+Thread Border Router devices may publish other services that they implement but that is up to each specific device and developer.

 There are several ways to discover your Thread network.